Google Maps Platform Support and Resources

 Here are some other ways to stay up to date with the Google Maps Platform:

-- Subscribe to the relevant notification email groups to stay up to date
+- Subscribe to our Google Groups to stay up to date with changes, outages, and other announcements.

 - Google Cloud Blog: Provides updates on all Google Cloud products, including the Google Maps Platform.